Minecrell/ServerListPlus/README.md

 Installation
 ---------------------
-Installation of [ServerListPlus](https://github.com/Minecrell/ServerListPlus) is actually quite easy:
 1. Download [ServerListPlus](https://github.com/Minecrell/ServerListPlus) from one of the locations listed above.
 2. Copy the plugin JAR to your CraftBukkit/Spigot or BungeeCord server.
 3. Restart your server to load the plugin.
 4. Go into the plugin folder, open the configuration file `ServerListPlus.yml` and change the status configuration to your likings.
 You can find more information about the configuration on the GitHub wiki.
 5. Enable the plugin by typing `/serverlistplus enable` on your console.
 Now ServerListPlus will modify your status ping with your configured values.